Psalm 148 – Let Heaven and Earth Praise the LORD

 He made a decree which shall not pass away.

 a.
-For He commanded and they were created: All creatures or creations owe honor and praise to their creator.
-This is even truer for things created by the simple command of their creator.
+For He commanded and they were created: All creatures or creations owe honor and praise to their Creator, especially things created by the simple command of their Creator.
 Such a mighty maker deserves praise.

 i.
 “Evolution may be atheistic; but the doctrine of creation logically demands worship; and hence, as the tree is known by its fruit, it proves itself to be true.
 Those who were created by command are under command to adore their Creator.”
 (Spurgeon)

 b.
 He also established them forever and ever: These heavenly things – angels, the sun, the moon, the stars, the sky itself – were not only made by God, but they also continue because of His word (a decree).
-Their continued establishment gives them reason to praise the God who is the cause of it.
+Their continued establishment gives them reason to praise the God who decreed it.

 i.
 “Therefore ought the Lord to be praised because he is Preserver as well as Creator, Ruler as well as Maker.”
 (Spurgeon)